Strategic Management Society: The SMS Book Series

 The SMS Book Series is published in cooperation with Wiley-Blackwell and focuses on cutting edge concepts/topics in strategic management theory and practice.
 The books emphasize building and maintaining bridges between theory and practice in strategic management.
 The work published generates and tests theories of strategic management and it demonstrates how to learn, understand and apply these theories in practice.

 Meetings

 Annual conferences

 The SMS holds an annual conference, typically alternating between North America and Europe.
 Past locations include Prague, Berlin, Vancouver, San Francisco, Paris, Baltimore, San Juan, Orlando, Vienna, San Diego, Cologne, Washington, D.C.

 Each conference addresses a current theme, with specific tracks addressing sub-themes, and presents multiple sessions by leading experts in the field from around the world.

 Special conferences

 Along with the annual conference, each year SMS organizes special conferences that focus on a particular topic or region.
-Previous special conferences were held in India in 2008 and Finland in 2010.
-In March 2011, a special conference was held in Rio de Janeiro to discuss the role of Latin America in global development.
-In June 2011, scholars reflected on the extensive contributions of C.K.
-Prahalad, in a special conference in San Diego organized after his death in April 2010.
-The next special conference was in Guangzhou, Guangdong, China in December 2012.
-The focus of this conference was "Competing and Cooperating in and for China."

 Membership

-SMS has nearly 3,000 members from more than eighty different countries.
+SMS has nearly 3,000 members from more than eighty countries.
 Membership is open to anyone who is active in the strategic management field, either as an academic scholar or teacher, as a business practitioner, or in a consulting capacity.
 There are three distinct memberships.